moodle-an-hochschulen/moodle-local_sitestats/README.md

 -------------

 This plugin is developed and tested on Moodle Core's Boost theme.
+It should also work with Boost child themes, including Moodle Core's Classic theme.
+However, we can't support any other theme than Boost.

 Plugin repositories
 -------------------

+This plugin is not published in the Moodle plugins repository.

 The latest development version can be found on Github: https://github.com/moodleuulm/moodle-local_sitestats